pimvh/add_github_hostkeys/README.md

 # TLDR - What will happen if I run this

-- Add the hostkeys of GitHub fetch via the API to the users specified in the passed list.
+- Add the hostkeys of GitHub fetch via the API to the systems known_host file (/etc/ssh/ssh_known_hosts) specified in the passed list.